harshitha0422/DOSP2/README.md

-# Project 2  Gossip Simulator
+# Project 2  Gossip Algorithm
 This is project 2 in the course COP5615 Distributed Operating System Principles.
 We implemented the gossip and push-sum algorithms over networks of arbitrary size with various network topologies.